mcpaulafi/ot-harjoitustyo/dokumentaatio/architecture.md

 ## User interphase

-User interphase contains 2 views:
+User interphase contains 3 views:
+- Select stations
 - Settings
 - Weather

-Both are implemented as classes.
+Views are implemented as classes.
 Only one view is visible at the time to the user.
 Views are managed by UI class.
 User interphase is meant to be independent from the application logic and it utilizes methods from Service classes.

 ## Application logic